-Under Mendenhall, the UVA program has progressed from two to six to eight to nine wins.
+Under Mendenhall, the UVA program has progressed from two to six to eight to nine wins prior to the 2020 pandemic-shortened season that saw the Cavaliers go 5-5.
 Achievements and recognitions on the field, in the classroom and around the community have exponentially increased as well.

 In 2019, UVA placed 10 players on the ACC All-Academic team, the most in the program’s history.
-Linebacker Jordan Mack was named the ACC’s Jim Tatum Award winner as the league’s top football scholar-athlete and was a finalist for the William B. Campbell Trophy, known in the sport as the “academic Heisman.”
+Seven earned the award in 2020 when a total of 34 Cavaliers received ACC Honor Roll honors.
+Also in 2019, linebacker Jordan Mack was named the ACC’s Jim Tatum Award winner as the league’s top football scholar-athlete and was a finalist for the William B. Campbell Trophy, known in the sport as the “academic Heisman.”
 Linebacker Micah Kiser, now a member of the Los Angeles Rams, won the award in 2017.

 Giving back has become a cornerstone of Virginia football.
 Players frequently visit the University’s Children’s Medical Center and speak at local elementary schools.
 The team’s Thursday’s Heroes program has been recognized for its efforts to honor individuals across the state of Virginia who are dealing with personal adversity.
 In 2020, the ACC honored the Thursday’s Heroes program with its “Game Changers” award, which recognizes and highlights specific conference teams’ involvement with their local communities.